Bikram-Twana/Flutter_Dice/README.md

 Dice app with flutter

-This app contain two dice which generate roll at the press of a button or dice image.I have used Expanded widgets, onPressed method for function executable when button is pressd and also used setState() inside Stateful Flutter widgets.
+This app contain two dice which generate roll at the press of a button or either one dice image.I have used Expanded widgets, onPressed method for function executable when button is pressd and also used setState() inside Stateful Flutter widgets.